SEB-9-BH/react-state-management/updating-state/README.md

 There you have it, two different ways to use state to implement a React-ive light and dark mode!

 ## Working with Arrays

+One last thing!
 Let's take a look at how we can maintain immutability when working with arrays.

 In the below `ExampleComponent` we have `cats` state, which is initialized as an array of objects.
 We also have a button which, when clicked, will invoke the `addCat` event handler.
 To avoid building an entire form for the purposes of demonstration, we'll just imagine that the object being passed to `addCat` is incoming form data, instead of being hard-coded.